Harish-2502/CCC-Team-72/elastic/README.md

   --user 'elastic:elastic' | jq '.'
 ```

-(The use of a body in a GET request is not ReSTful, and hardly supported by HTTP... but it is allowed by ElasticSearch.)
+(Note that, since "course" is a "text" field, it is case-insensitive and regexp can be used.)

 ## Create a data view from Kibana

-Go to Kibana (Management / Kibana / Data views) , create a data view named "students" with pattern "student\*", and check that the documents have been
+Go to Kibana (Management / Kibana / Data views) , create a data view named "students" with pattern "student*", and check that the documents have been
 added to the index by going to "Analysis / Discover".

 Now Kibana can be used to test search queries or to have a look at data.
+In Kibana, go to "Discover" and select the "students" data view.
+Create the KQL expressione `course : "cloud"`,
+two documents should be returned (the expression language used in the Discover tab of Kibana is neither SQL nor Query DSL, but KQL).

 ## ElasticSearch parent-child join